 - The pitcher, while giving an intentional base on balls, pitches when the catcher is not in the catcher’s box

 - The pitcher delivers the pitch from Set Position without coming to a stop

-Interested in learning more about the rules of baseball?
+Interested in always having easy access to the rules of baseball?
 Check out this pocket-sized Official Rules of Baseball book on Amazon.

 Examples of Balks